ELIXIR-Norway-Training/fair-dm-lifesci-june-2022/FAQs.md

 ### 7. Will I be graded for quizzes and exercises?
 Quizzes and exercises are designed to help you understand and revise the content you will learn throughout the course.
 There will be no marking and grades.

+### 8. Will the course material be available?
+Yes, slides will be available via Zenodo/GitHub.
+More information about material availability will be added later.

+### 9. Will there be similar courses in the future?
+Hopefully, yes.
+Check out [elixir.no](elixir.no) for future updates.

 ### Important Links
 - [ELIXIR-Norway website](https://elixir.no/)